 Popular Career Options

 The best job opportunities in this field are expected for those with PhD degrees in anthropology, as opposed to those with less education.
-According to the U.S. Bureau of Labor Statistics (BLS), jobs for anthropologists and archeologists were expected to increase at a rate of 4% from 2014 to 2024, with a 2015 median annual salary of $61,220 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for anthropologists and archeologists are expected to increase at a rate of 10% from 2018 to 2028, with a 2019 median annual salary of $63,670 (www.bls.gov).
 Graduates can find work as:

 PhD programs in anthropology allow students to further their expertise of human cultures, with courses going over historical and linguistic studies, gender issues, the anthropology of art, and more.
 Graduates of these programs have the best chances at entering into professions within the field.